 Types of marijuana

-When buying weed from a dispensary, you will find three different kinds of marijuana.
+When buying weed from a seed bank, you will find three different kinds of marijuana.
 These are indica, sativa, and hybrids.
 Every form of cannabis fit into this three main category.
 While many are beneficial to your body, not all kinds of marijuana will help you sleep.

 Indica strains are your go-to marijuana when you need a strong sedative for the night.
 Indicas are the kind of marijuana that puts you in a couch-lock high where your muscles are in a relaxed goo-like state.
 The high affects your body more than your mind like sativa strains.
 This is why indica strains are great in the evening or late in the afternoon.